alexeev-prog/pyEchoNext/README.md

 | 1553       | 720        | 54%      |

 ## Documentation 🌍
+The main documentation is [here](https://alexeev-prog.github.io/pyEchoNext/).

+ > At the moment documentation move from doxygen to sphinx

 Extended documentation and framework specifications are available at the following links:

 ### English